-It runs 45 minutes, so will pair well with one or two shorter one-acts as openers; or serve as a stand-alone performance for a more brief evening of theatre.
+It runs 45 minutes, so pairs well with one or two shorter one-acts as openers; or serves as a stand-alone performance for a more brief evening of theatre.

 "Mitch Maclay Sings Just for You" explores the fine line that separates patience vs. complacency when pursuing life's dreams; and questions the role lineage plays in determining the true essence of self.